 Kathryn spent 12 years as a death penalty public defender.
-Her practice areas include Constitutional and criminal law, indigent defense and public interest funding, mitigation or sentencing memorandums and life histories, and comparative law.
+Her practice areas include Constitutional and criminal law, indigent defense and public interest funding, mitigation or narrative client stories, and comparative law.
 She is also a Certified Information Privacy Professional who focuses on how privacy laws and social norms affect individuals and small businesses.

 As a lifelong geek, Kathryn obsesses over many things.
 Her efforts are not limited to legal writing: she can wax on about pretty much anything from open-source software and IOT devices to birdwatching and pottery.